Become a riding instructor

 For the slightly older person or even the mature person, who left school a while ago, the equestrian centre offers a more flexible approach to learning than the structured ‘courses’ offered by colleges.

 Many employers have advised us that they would rather take on an employee from a commercial riding centre than from a college course.
-Many prefer their staff to have started on the professional Stages exam route rather than the National Diploma or BTEC courses they are gaining at college (these are the vocational qualifications).
+Many prefer their staff to have started on the professional Stages exam route or the Association of British Riding Schools UKCC route rather than the National Diploma or BTEC courses they are gaining at college (these are the vocational qualifications).

 Equine College courses:

-Do you need a Diploma to become an instructor – or do you need an Instructors Certificate?
+Do you need a Diploma to become an instructor – or do you need a Coaches Certificate?

-It is the teaching certificate you need – so aim for the instructors training.
-In fact many young people are pushed towards a college course believing that this is the best route to gaining Instructors qualifications.
+It is the coaching certificate you need – so aim for the instructors / coaches training.
+In fact many young people are pushed towards a college course believing that this is the best route to gaining the Coach Instructors qualifications.
 For some however, it is also entirely the wrong route.

 - It is popular to assume that a college course, is the only route to take to becoming a riding instructor.
 This is not the case.